mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/aggregates.md

 - **Consistency enforcement** is Job #1 for the Aggregate.
 It has to ensure changes are correct and consistent.
 - **Acts as a transaction boundary**: Aggregates use their own business/domain logic to modify data.
 You must not use more than a single Aggregate instance per transaction.
 - **Enforces the hierarchy of Entities**.
 Multiple Entities and/or Value Objects may be part of the same transaction, and updating them must always be done as a shared transaction only _after verification_ of rules and checks.
-- The rule of thumb for referencing other Aggregates is that **any Entities that must be in strongly consistent state should be within the same Aggregate boundary**.
-Anything else is some other Aggregate's job and may be eventually consistent.
+- The rule of thumb for referencing other Aggregates is that **any Entities that must be in a strongly consistent state should be within the same Aggregate boundary**.
+Anything else is some other Aggregate's job and maybe eventually consistent.
 Work to minimize Aggregate boundaries to the smallest, logically possible ones.
 - **Domain events are emitted** to integrate with other systems (and Aggregates) whenever a transaction is completed.

 And as with other object types, **Aggregates use the ubiquitous language to reflect the domain model**.